laceylin2010/seattle-ios-401d3/week-03/README.md

 		* Layout: centerX, centerY + 10, width 0.94, height 0.82
 	* Use the UIImagePickerController and its delegate to use the camera to set the image view’s image.
 	* Add a toolbar with "+" button to your navigation controller that brings up ActionController if the device supports Camera and Photo Library, if not, simply present Photo library.
+	* Start planning out your process, and developing a gameplan, for building your Personal Projects for Week 5 project week.
 	* **Code Challenge:**
 		* Write a function that determines how many words there are in a sentence
 	* **Bonus:**